csswizardry/csswizardry.github.com/_posts/2017-05-10-writing-tidy-code.md

 tabs and spaces in `diff`s.
 Take a read of the docs:

 ```
-$ git --help core
+$ git --help config
 ```

-…and then once in your pager, search for `core.whitespace` by typing:
+…and then once in your pager, search for `core.whitespace` by first hitting `/` (forward slash) to enter search mode, and then typing:

 ```
-/core\.whitespace
+core\.whitespace
 ```

 Taking a look through those settings, you’ll likely be able to enforce some